ParkfieldOrg/Sakurabook/en/service-de-activation.md

 1. Go to the Services section where you can find all your created services.
 Select the `Inactive` section in the list.

-2. Select the services you want to deactivate and click the `Activate` button which is right next to the select all button.
+2. Select the services you want to deactivate and click the `Activate` button which is right next to the `Select all` button.

    ![Alt text](../img/Screenshot%202022-08-30%20at%2014.29.27.png?raw=true "Sakurabook Service Deactivation")